Perinatal Substance Use Disorders Lived Experiences

 Early Childhood Stimulus Funding Evaluation Planning

 The Colorado Department of Early Childhood (CDEC) is dedicated to evaluating stimulus-funded activities to ensure the goals of the funds were met and to assess their influence on providers, families, and the workforce supporting young children.
-CDEC is partnering with the Colorado Lab to support evaluation planning of the stimulus-funded activities so the best possible evaluation strategies are pursued.
+CDEC partnered with the Colorado Lab to support evaluation planning of the stimulus-funded activities so the best possible evaluation strategies were pursued.

 Meeting State-Level Continuous Quality Improvement (CQI) Requirements for Family First